Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 )

 #subsubsection("Visualization")
-In this section, the different applications are analysed.
+In this section, the different applications are analyzed.
 The main goal is to keep ReSet aligned with other settings in ReSet as well as other applications that use the GTK4 library.

 #subsubsubsection("GNOME")

-In @gnome-keyboard-setting the UI for the keyboard settings from GNOME control center are shown.
+In @gnome-keyboard-setting the UI for the keyboard settings from GNOME control center is shown.
 They use a drag-and-drop list to order the keyboard layouts around and mark it with the six dots on the left.
 These grip indicators are commonly used in software as well as in physical products to indicate that something is draggable.
 The listed is then grouped with a title and subtitle